About A Nice World

 The NOW – That’s really all we have, isn’t it?
 This glorious NOW between past and future and we have the ability to create and celebrate it.
 A Nice World is my attempt to do a little bit of both at once.
 I’m grateful that people relate to and enjoy Nice jewelry because the fun is in the collaboration and that’s what makes it so NICE.

 The Future – That was a whole lot about me, and now it’s your turn.
-Drop me an email and tell me about yourself, what you care about and how we might collaborate and co-create to make the world a nicer place. – Jill
+Drop me an email and tell me about yourself, what you care about and how we might collaborate and co-create to make the world an even nicer place. – Jill